Cultivation and Utilization of Human Resources

 (1) Cultivation of entry-level Engineers

 The Tsubaki Techno School conducts practical training using our original curriculum.
 It includes a beginners’ skills course, which deals with basic technologies and processing technologies, an intermediate skills course, which covers materials engineering, control engineering, and computer science, and more.
 In the intermediate course, entry-level engineers improve their problem-solving capabilities in addition to enhancing their knowledge and skills through activities such as setting a topic from among issues at the workplace and implementing measures to resolve it.
-We are also developing digital transformation human resources in line with our business strategy, and IoT by incorporating new technological fields into the curriculum.
+We are also incorporating new technological fields into the curriculum and developing digital transformation human resources in line with our business strategy, for example, by planning DX and computer training.

 Besides this training, we are, through a Technology Forum at which departments present their latest technologies, widening opportunities for employees to share ideas, interact, and engage in co-creation in a way that transcends departments.